- See Advanced Audio Coding.

 - Alfresco Content Package (ACP) files hold exported information produced when using the Export feature.

 - Alfresco Content Services (ACS) offers full-featured ECM for organizations that require enterprise-grade scalability, performance, and 24x7 support for business-critical content and compliance.
 Using open technology and a wide range of integrations and add-on modules, ACS is easy to customize and extend.

 - Alfresco Digital Workspace

-- Alfresco Digital Workspace is the new out-of-the-box user interface for accessing the capabilities of Alfresco Content Services.
-The Digital Workspace is built using the Application Developer Framework, giving you the flexibility to modify and extend the application to optimize the end-user experience.
+- Alfresco Digital Workspace (ADW) is the new out-of-the-box user interface for accessing the capabilities of Alfresco Content Services.
+Digital Workspace is built using the Application Developer Framework, giving you the flexibility to modify and extend the application to optimize the end-user experience.